nblstrue/PingPong-with-Raylib/README.md

 - MinGW as the compiler (v6.3.0 of later, and in the C:/ disk)

-The configuration to make Raylib 5.0 work with VS Code is already done in the folder, so you don't need to do it youself
+The configuration to make Raylib 5.0 work with VS Code is already done in the folder, so you don't need to do it youself If you are interested in this library, join our discord server linked in the official site.

 # Version 1.2 (Mid January 2024):